← Back to Home | Back to Testing

 When tests use patch.dict(os.environ, ..., clear=True), mutmut v3

-mutmut_safe_env() helper from tests/conftest.py:
+Workaround: use the mutmut_safe_env() helper from tests/conftest.py,

 from tests.conftest import mutmut_safe_env